Merchandising Management Bachelor's Degree

 What are the Employment and Wage Projections?

-The BLS projected that employment opportunities for purchasing managers, buyers and purchasing agents are expected to increase one percent from 2014 to 2014.
-This is lower the national average for all occupations.
-In 2014, the BLS found that the median annual wage for all purchasing managers was $106,090.
+The BLS projected that employment opportunities for purchasing managers are expected to grow 3% from 2019 to 2029.
+This is due to increased automation and outsourcing of some procurement tasks.
+In 2020, the BLS found that the median annual wage for purchasing managers was $125,940.

 The BLS also noted that your chances for advancement to a management position may be helped if you become certified.
 Certification, while voluntary, attests to your professionalism, quality of training and recognition by a professional organization.

 With a bachelor's degree and three years management experience, you may qualify to sit for the Certified Professional in Supply Management (CPSM) exam, administered by the Institute for Supply Management.
 A bachelor's degree and two years of experience can qualify you to sit for the Certified Purchasing Professional (CPP) exam and then the Certified Professional Purchasing Manager (CPPM) exam, administered by the American Purchasing Society.